critgames/gameplay/_mythic-cycle/03-tomb-of-the-ancients.md

 Knowing they could not deal with the Dragonborn inside, the party resorted to cunning.
 Court approached the rivals with a lie, whispering that their Sphinx "really has something she wants to tell you it's not a riddle it is about how to get in".
 The Dragonborn rogue starts heading down the stairs taking another with her.

-> "'Hey uh, Mynx really has something she wants to tell you it's not a riddle it is about how to get in.'
+> "Mynx really has something she wants to tell you it's not a riddle it is about how to get in.
 She said she wouldn't tell us but she will tell you if you go down and ask." -Bang (Artificer)"

 ### Secret Entrance
 With the rivals momentarily out of sight, the adventurers slipped through the secret entrance.
 The moment the last hero crossed the threshold, the world lurched.
 The stone slab "ratchets back into place with a definitive and metallic sound that echoes in the sudden silence".
 Even amidst the tension, the robot W00t, sealed inside, could not help but shout his confusion: "why do we not want the dragon born to follow why do we not want the fortune and glory".